Jensen098/flutter_beginner_resources/README.md

 # Resources
-A list of useful resources I found when getting myself up to speed with Flutter, Google's (not so new) mobile app development tool.
+A list of useful resources I found when getting myself up to speed with Flutter.

 ## Flutter SDK Setup
 Follow these [steps](https://flutter.dev/docs/get-started/install) to setup Flutter with your preferred IDE.